Does omicron cause loss of smell or taste? - NewsBreak

 But the omicron variant seems to be setting itself apart from prior variants by sparing more people’s sense of taste and smell.

 One study released by the U.K. Health Security Agency Friday found that loss of smell or taste occurred in about 13% of omicron cases tracked by the country’s National Health Service.
-For people infected with the delta variant, the U.K. health agency found loss of smell or taste happened in about 34% of cases.How can you tell if your N95 or KN95 mask is fake?
+For people infected with the delta variant, the U.K. health agency found loss of smell or taste happened in about 34% of cases.Researchers find 55 long-term COVID effects.
+These are the most common

 An earlier – and much smaller case study – out of Norway late last year also found fewer instances of smell and taste loss associated with omicron .
 The study looked at an omicron outbreak that traced back to a Christmas party where everyone was vaccinated.
 Of the 81 people who were infected, 12% reported reduced smell and 23% reported reduced taste.